angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 have multiple mana sources at your disposal as Wasteland and Stifle can both be a concern.
 Aggressively fetching your basic lands is advantageous unless you think you have enough resilience to ignore any Wasteland effects.
-Try not to feel pressured to jam too quickly but be mindful that thanks to cards like :card[Ragavan, Nimble Pilferer], them casting your own discard or opposing :card[Berserk]/:card[Invigorate] combo can cause you to lose quickly.
+Try not to feel pressured to jam too quickly but be mindful that cards like :card[Lightning Bolt] and :card[Berserk] with :card[Invigorate] can give them the extra reach required to finish you quickly.
 Stifle is the scariest tool in the arsenal of these decks as it gets around Cavern of Souls and Veil of Summer so removing that via discard is a priority.
 Try to avoid playing into Daze and avoid fighting over their threats if you have the luxury to do so.

 Examples of this archetype include: